soobinrho/soobinrho/README.md

 aimlessly websurfing for instance.

-Aiming to do something more than that will have to come at least two months later.
+Aiming to do something more than that will have to come at least two months after.

 ## Past Goals